AppleMark

 Izutsu 6 Dawn Rite

-In this production, the Chorus, in voicing the law of vengeance, speak in the original Greek, a language that the young heroes do not comprehend at first; indeed the sound of it frightens them.
-But inevitably they begin to copy the alien words, word by word.
-By the time they carry out the matricide they have come to speak the language of Nemesis fluently.
+In this production the Chorus, voicing the law of vengeance, speak in the original Greek, a language that the young heroes do not comprehend at first, indeed the sound of it frightens them.
+But inevitably they will begin to copy the alien phrases, word by word.
+By the time they carry out the matricide, they have come to speak the language of Nemesis fluently.

 "Akemi Horie's production makes explicit this metaphor of enmeshment.
 Various contrasting nets envelop the stage and are used to good effect Quite a lot of the original Greek is retained, combined with the fluent Chicago translation.
 It is most impressive when being intoned by the chorus of bitter slave women, especially where they urge on Electra and her brother to revenge.
 The harshness and foreboding of the intonation is matched by the almost aggressive asymmetry of the positioning of actors on stage (How refreshing not to see a static chorus) and the atonality of the accompanying Tibetan music (which is reminiscent of the African music in Pasolini's Oedipus Rex)."
 Cambridge University Broadsheet

-Performers for the London production: Laurissa Kalinowsky (Electra), Peter Kenny (Orestes), Julia Righton (Clytemnestra), Christopher Brown (Aegisthus), Martin Lawton (Agamemnon), Joolia Cappleman, Liz Dickinson, Philippa Luce, Ruth Posner, Deborah Shipley, Joyce Springer (Trojan Women).
+Performers for the London production at ICA & Lillian Baylis: Laurissa Kalinowsky (Electra), Peter Kenny (Orestes), Julia Righton (Clytemnestra), Christopher Brown (Aegisthus), Martin Lawton (Agamemnon), Joolia Cappleman, Liz Dickinson, Philippa Luce, Ruth Posner, Deborah Shipley, Joyce Springer (Trojan Women).
 Direction, design & choreography: Akemi Horie.
 Lighting: Ian Watts.
 Costume: Jacqueline Fitt.

-Kesho & Toki no Gake A programme of two contemporary Japanese plays, representing the two main streams of modern Japanese Theatre.
+Kesho & Toki no Gake Two contemporary Japanese plays representing the two main streams of modern Japanese Theatre.

 AppleMark

-In Kesho (Make-up), Hisashi Inoue, writing wholly within the indigenous tradition, weaves an ingenious mono-dialogue, probing the mind of the actress-manager of a strolling kabuki troupe - a dying tradition in contemporary Japan.
+In Kesho (Make-up), Hisashi Inoue (1934-2010), writing in the wholely home-grown literary tradition, weaves an ingenious mono-dialogue probing the mind of actress-manager Satsuki of a strolling kabuki troupe - a dying tradition in contemporary Japan.

-In her dressing room, the actress Satsuki is making up as the young male outlaw hero she is about to play.
-She is alone on stage but talks to her actors off stage.
-As she begins to rehearse her lines, moving in and out of the play within a play, the story of the young outlaw, searching for his birth mother, and her own story of a long lost son, begin to intersect, and the line between the real and fictional becomes increasingly blurred.
-The invisible characters she led us to believe in, it now seems, could have been just figments of her troubled mind.
-As the raucous cries of demolition men off-stage intrude on her make-believe, the evening no longer seems routine: they want her out so they can bulldoze the theatre.
+In her dressing room, she is making up as the young outlaw hero she is about to play.
+She is alone on stage, though talking to her actors apparently off stage.
+As she begins to rehearse her lines, moving in and out of the play within a play, the story of the young outlaw, searching for his birth mother, and her own story of a long lost son, begin to intersect, with the borderline between what is real and fictional becoming increasingly blurred.
+The invisible characters Satsuki led us to believe in now appear only figments of her imagination.
+As the raucous cries of demolition men off-stage intrude on her make-believe, the evening seems no longer a routine: all along, it seems, she was play-acting all alone in an old deserted theatre about to be bulldozed - her time is up.
 Kesho Stills

-In Toki no Gake (The Cliff of Time), Kobo Abe, writing in a post-modern context, spins out the fragments of thoughts that pass through the mind of a young boxer as he fights in the ring.
-His mind's monologue floats over the noise and commotion of the fight, interrupted now and then by the urging voice of his trainer, which momentarily jolts him back to the bout at hand.
-The boxer fights on the edge of the cliff of time, up to the fourth round, then it seems he is finished.
-Written as the middle play of Abes trilogy Bo ni Natta Otoko (The Man Who Turned into a Stick).
-A prolific writer of narratives and plays, Abe was one of the first post-war Japanese writers to receive international accolades.
-His work reflects the influences of such European writers as Ionesco and Arrabal.
+In Toki no Gake (The Cliff of Time), Kobo Abe (1924-1993), representing the post-modern vision, spins out the fragments of thoughts that pass through the mind of a young boxer as he fights in the ring.
+His mind's monologue floats over the noise and commotion of the fight, interrupted now and then by his trainer's urging voice, which momentarily jolts him back to the bout at hand.
+The boxer fights on the cliff of time up to the fourth round, then it seems he is finished.
+The acclaimed author of Woman in the Dunse (film version Cannes Palme d'Or), Abe wrote this short piece for his trilogy Bo ni Natta Otoko (The Man Who Turned into a Stick).
+His writing is often compaired to the works of Kafka, Arrabal and Ionesco.

 Kesho "The lights go up on a dressing room and the recumbent form on the floor of Yoko Satsuki, the actress-manager of a band of strolling players who keep alive the faded tradition of popular kabuki style period melodrama.
 With a scratch of her bottom, she awakes to prepare for her role as Isaburo, a young outlaw hero The dividing-line between the play and the play within the play is so skilfully blurred that the two lives frequently meld into one."
 John Coldstream, The Daily Telegraph